DataDog/documentation/content/en/real_user_monitoring/guide/browser-sdk-upgrade.md

 ### APM integration

-To promote the support and usage of OpenTelemetry, the default propagator types has been changed to include `tracecontext` in addition to `datadog`.
+To promote the support and usage of OpenTelemetry, the default propagator types have been changed to include `tracecontext` in addition to `datadog`.

-**Action to take**: If you are not already specifying the desired propagator on the `allowedTracingUrls` initialization parameter, configure you server Access-Control-Allow-Headers to also accept `traceparent` header.
+**Action to take**: If you are not already specifying the desired propagator on the `allowedTracingUrls` initialization parameter, configure your server Access-Control-Allow-Headers to also accept `traceparent` header.
 For more information, see [connect RUM and Traces][25].

 ### Session plan field